-When is wear testing required?
+When is wear testing needed?

-The FDA and other regulatory bodies will often request mechanical wear testing when the device is introducing a new material couple or new material interactions that have not been adequately characterized through mechanical testing.
-Wear testing is also critical for comparing the wear properties of new devices to a previous generation device.
+The FDA and other regulatory bodies will often request mechanical wear testing when the device being tested is introducing a new material couple, or if a new material interaction hasn’t been adequately characterized through mechanical testing alone.

-- 1,000 N normal load per station
+- 400 N normal load per station

-- 100+ MPa of contact stress
+- Up to 13 MPa of contact stress

-- Up to 0.25 km per minute of unidirectional motion
+- Up to 40 mm/s unidirectional motion

 - 12 individual, temperature controlled test basins for in-vivo simulation